-Very recent contributions, employing and comparing different methodologies in the study of the relationship between population structure and the geographic distribution of surnames, are due to Cheshire et al. [78] and to Boattini et al. [79].
+Very recent contributions, employing and comparing different methodologies in the study of the relationship between population structure and the geographic distribution of surnames, are due to Cheshire et al. [78] and to Boattini et al. [79], who offered further validation of the SOM methodology.